Vandeilsonln/maven-nexus-packagecloud/README.md

 ---
 ### 3.3 - Setting a profile as Active
-If you don't want to write the profile everytime you run a command, write the following to make one profile always active.<br>
+If you don't want to write the profile everytime you run a command, write the following under the `profile` tag to make one profile always active.<br>
 ```xml
 <profile>
       <id>package-cloud</id>